opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 ## Portfolio learning for HNSW

 Portfolio learning [2, 3, 4] selects a set of complementary configurations so that at least one performs well on average when evaluated across different scenarios.
-Applying this approach to HNSW, we aim to identify a set of configurations that balance recall and query throughput.
+Applying this approach to HNSW, we aimed to identify a set of configurations that balance recall and query throughput.

-To achieve this, we use 15 vector search datasets spanning various modalities, embedding models, and distance functions.
-For each dataset, we establish ground truth by computing the top 10 nearest neighbors for every query in the test set using exact k-NN search.
+To achieve this, we used 15 vector search datasets spanning various modalities, embedding models, and distance functions, presented in the following table.
+For each dataset, we established ground truth by computing the top 10 nearest neighbors for every query in the test set using exact k-NN search.

 | Dataset        | Dimensions   | Train size   | Test size   |   Neighbors | Distance      | Embedding                                      | Domain                        |
 |:---------------|:-------------|:-------------|:------------|------------:|:--------------|:-----------------------------------------------|:------------------------------|